Motives and methods

 More recently I realised that the Bible can be divided up into nine separate eras of history.
-Their “boundaries” are each time when God altered how His relationship with people was to work, usually by “covenants” [see OV6].
+Their “boundaries” are each time when God expanded how His relationship with people was to work, usually by “covenants” [see OV6].

 I started to map out these insights using boxes-and-arrows flow charts, engineering-style, for each era [see OV7-9].
 These began simply as teaching aids.
 Because they “worked” I kept on developing them.
 Then I started writing detailed notes for each chart, introducing and explaining all the boxes and arrows.
 This will continue for some time yet…

-Studying the Bible in English, using the New Living Bible (NLT) and New International Version (NIV)
+Studying the Bible directly in English, using the New Living Translation (NLT)

 Yet my method has been deliberate.
 I usually urge others also to FIRST have a go at reading and understanding the Bible themselves, directly.
 Whatever we discover this way then becomes our frame of reference when reading about the Bible and trying to increase our understanding of it.
 This also gradually increases our skill and confidence in handling the Bible well 2Timothy 2:15.